aevilla160/hpc_docs/docs/hpc_training.md

 ```
 cd serial
 ls
-# open the 'python_test1.py' file with text editor of your choice
+# open the 'python_test1.py' file with text editor of your choice such as vim, nano, or Emacs.

 ```